Kuhlman-Lab/evopro/README.md

 ## Usage

 Usage of EvoPro requires GPUs.
-The running directory should contail input files for target protein, starting scaffolds for binders, and flags files for EvoPro specifications and AF2 specifications.
-See evopro/examples/ for examples directory setups.
+The running directory should contain input files for the target protein, starting scaffolds for binders, and flags files for EvoPro specifications and AF2 specifications.
+See evopro/examples/ for examples of directory setups.

 The residue_specs.json file should be generated from pdb or sequence file.
 Specify pdb/sequence file and residues to mutate in json.flags.